The Homer deep water dock is located on the Homer Spit Rd, approximately 5 km's from downtown Homer. Shuttles are provided.

 During the summer, Homer is famous for halibut fishing, and at the beginning of the fall, in September, there are a few weeks when the so-called Fishing Hole is literally filled-up with salmon.
 While in or around Homer you could also see moose grazing, a black bear crossing the road, puffins, seabirds, soaring eagles, sea otters, porpoises, killer whales, porcupine, harbor seal, beluga whales and more .

-In addition to rental cars and taxis, Homer Alaska has a hop-on, hop-off trolley that transports people from the Homer Spit to the museum, visitors centers, old town, galleries, restaurants and more.
+In addition to rental cars and taxis, Homer USA has a hop-on, hop-off trolley that transports people from the Homer Spit to the museum, visitors centers, old town, galleries, restaurants and more.
 An all day pass is $12+ tax.
 The price includes an entertaining narrative tour and the driver will stop at other locations upon request.

 Take a water taxi across the bay to Kachemak Bay State Park for great hiking.
 Make sure to check out the lake with a glacier at the end.

-Kachemak Bay State Park - The jewel of Alaska, Kachemak Bay State Park is the first and largest of the Parks in the state.
+Kachemak Bay State Park - The jewel of USA, Kachemak Bay State Park is the first and largest of the Parks in the state.
 Inhabited by wildlife on land, in the air, and in the ocean, there is so much to see and do here that one could spend a lifetime exploring around.
 Mountain goats grace the cliffs of remote and beautiful Sadie Cove from the entrance and up to the wilderness lodge of the same name on the South facing shore.
 Black bears live high in the mountains and can also be seen in the springtime on the shores of the Park searching for the first foods of the new season.
 Bald Eagles fly above and in the ocean there are seals, sea lions, humpback whales, orcas, sea otters, sea birds, and more.

 The official U.S. currency is the United States dollar (symbol: $).
 ATM's everywhere.